International Journal of Changes in Education

 Bridging Language and Culture Through Group Work for Multilingual English Learners

-ECTESOL Annual Conference 2025
+ECTESOL Annual Conference 2025, Florida, USA

 Abstract: Group work plays a crucial role in enhancing language development and fostering cultural understanding among multilingual learners.
 This presentation explores the benefits, challenges, and effective strategies for implementing group-based learning in diverse classrooms.
 It emphasizes the importance of creating inclusive environments through flexible seating arrangements, professional development for teachers, and the integration of AI and digital tools to support communication.
 Best practices, such as balancing self-selected and teacher-assigned groups, scaffolding language development, and creating a sense of belonging, are outlined to ensure productive and engaging group work.
 Additionally, the role of technology in bridging linguistic gaps and fostering real-time collaboration is discussed.
 Practical applications, including project-based learning, discussion-based learning, and cultural sharing, are provided to help educators engage multilingual students in meaningful collaboration.
 Finally, research gaps and future studies are highlighted to further understand how group work can be optimized in under-resourced settings, ensuring long-term linguistic and cultural growth for multilingual learners.